-A Product Owner should have a deep appreciation of stakeholder wants and needs, and should understand exactly how product increments will increase product value by meeting and exceeding the expectations of the market and other stakeholders.
+A Product Owner should have a deep appreciation of stakeholder wants and needs, and should understand exactly how product increments will increase product value (see Value and ROI) by meeting and exceeding the expectations of the market and other stakeholders.
 Impediments, such as lack of direct customer contact or authority to make decisions, may create an environment where there is a lack of clarity about the product Vision and result in a meandering Product Backlog that does not create the Greatest Value.
 Consequently, the team may have low energy or low enthusiasm for the product, and they may instead turn their energy to side-projects.

 Create a climate that enables Autonomy, Mastery and Purpose.

 No one can either impose or bestow Product Pride.
 Instead it is an outcome that emerges when mastery, autonomy and purpose converge.
 Climate is “the shared perception of the way things are around here” and “can be locally created by what leaders do, what circumstances apply, and what environments afford.”
-The Scrum Team controls its own destiny, so this work belongs to the Scrum Team
+The Scrum Team controls its own destiny, so this work belongs to the Scrum Team.

 For example, the Scrum Team has a hand in creating the Sprint Goal.
 The team should be cross-functional to ensure that it is capable in all product development areas.
 A Self-Selecting Team helps align shared purpose with individuals’ values.
 See Autonomous Team.